Friday, August 31, 2007

 Meanwhile, Emma and Jacob (pictured above) show amusement at the picture taking visitor.

-At left Jennie is thrilled to
+At left Jennie is thrilled to be with her family.

-of Jennie's nephew Jacob.
+This is a picture of Jennie's nephew Jacob.
 At this point he is ready to bust the camera over my head.

 Cute little Anna.